Ensure compliance with legal, regulatory, ethical and social requirements

 Core ideas you must understand for this topic

-• HACCP (Hazard Analysis and Critical Control Points): A systematic preventive approach to food safety that identifies physical, chemical, and biological hazards in production processes.
-Students must understand how to develop, implement, and verify HACCP plans in line with Codex Alimentarius principles.
+- →HACCP (Hazard Analysis and Critical Control Points): A systematic preventive approach to food safety that identifies physical, chemical, and biological hazards in production processes.
+Students must understand how to develop, implement, and verify HACCP plans, including determining critical limits and corrective actions.

-• Quality Management Systems (QMS): Frameworks such as ISO 22000 or BRC Global Standards that ensure consistent product quality and safety.
-Key elements include document control, internal audits, corrective actions, and traceability.
+- →Quality Management Systems (QMS): Frameworks like ISO 22000 or BRC Global Standards that ensure consistent product quality.
+Key elements include document control, internal audits, non-conformance management, and traceability from raw materials to finished goods.

 Learning Objectives